kuujo/yuppy/README.md

 abstract(cls)
 ```

-Abstract classes are classes that cannot themselves be instantiates, but
+Abstract classes are classes that cannot themselves be instantiated, but
 can be extended and instantiated.
+An abstract class can contain any number
+of abstract methods.
+When an abstract class is extended, the extending
+class _must_ override all the abstract methods or else declare itself
+abstract.

 ##### Example
 ```python